Johndsalas/arkham_lcg_scraper/README.md

 * To run 'prepare.py' you will need access to the following libraries - unicodedata, nltk, pandas, and regex

 * Clone Repo into a local file
-* Run 'aquire.py' to get 'player_cards.csv'
+* Run 'get_player_cards.py' to get 'player_cards.csv'
 * If 'player_cards.scv' is in your current directory, run 'prepare.py' to get 'cleaned_player_cards.csv' for a cleaner version of the data
+* 'prepare_card_data.py' contains functions that you may find helpful when preparing data for your project.
+Feel free to use this code in your own project.

 ## Opportunities for Further Improvement